darinz/DL/01_Math/11_chain_rule_and_backpropagation.md

 - The `backward` method applies the chain rule at each layer to compute gradients.
 - Gradients are used to update weights and biases.
 - The loss decreases as the network learns.
+- The chain rule is used in `dz1` to propagate gradients from the output layer to the hidden layer.

+> **Tip:** Try changing the network size or activation function to see how learning changes!

 ---